EresuLT/11-CourseraScrapingProject/README.md

         P.S: You can check my codes while running project in "courseraScrap.py"

-        In this project, I followed these steps;
+        In this project, I followed these steps to create project;
                 1- Creating environment with => python -m venv env 2- Activating env with => env/Scripts/activate (for Windows) 3- Installing Django with => pip install django